 What Size Backpack do I Need?

-Deciding on the right size for me was the hardest part of selecting my backpack.
-During my research, I came across dozens of people who like to brag about how they travel the world with no more than a carry-on sized 35L pack.
-It sounds fantastic in theory, but in practice a bag this size was never going to work for me on a long trip.
+Deciding on the right size was the hardest part of selecting my backpack.
+Lots of travellers I know travel light, with a carry-on sized backpack at 35L or less.
+It sounds fantastic in theory, but in practice, travelling with only hand luggage just doesn’t work for me.

-The best travel backpack size is around 50 to 60L – large enough to carry everything you need, but not so big that it will make life impossible for you!
-I settled on 60L, which was a decent, mid-way option.
-It’s not carry-on sized, but it’s not so big that I turn into a turtle.
-Although it’s perhaps a little bigger than is ideal for someone as small as me (I’m only 5’4″), I always underfill the pack if I can to lighten the load, and I’ve survived with it on my back in Amazonian heat and at nausea-inducing altitudes – so I’m sure anyone else can too!
+The best travel backpack size is around 50 to 60L.
+This should be large enough to carry everything you need, but not so big that it’ll make life impossible for you on the road!
+I settled on 60L, which has suited me fine over the years.
+It’s not carry-on sized, but it’s also not so big that I turn into a turtle.
+And I can fit everything I need for any trip length in a 60L backpack.

-The aptly named Mountain Warehouse Traveller Rucksack instantly stood out to me in store.
-Once I’d tried it on and chatted with the friendly salesman – who was full of great advice, including tips on how to pack and what to take – I felt even more confident.
+The aptly-named Mountain Warehouse Traveller 60 + 20 Litre Rucksack instantly stood out to me.
 I’ve been using this rucksack for years now, and it really is the perfect backpack for me!

 Capacity and Size

 The traveller is a 60 + 20 litre rucksack.
 That means that the main bag has a 60L capacity, but also comes with a detachable 20L day-pack.
 In total, you have the option of 80L storage space.